If there was a way to squirrel away an extra $16,859 this year by implementing 12 new habits, would you do it?

 If you spend $200/month online, start getting an average of 6% cash back using Ibotta and EBates.

 You’ll earn an extra $144 cash back this year on purchases you’re already making.

-4. Get refunds and Amazon credit using Paribus.
+4. Get price adjustments and compensation for late Amazon deliveries using Paribus.

 Paribus compensates us when you sign up for Paribus using the links we provided.

 5. Spend less on your annual family vacation using KCL’s travel hacks.

 If there’s one thing Krazy Couponers know how to do, it’s living well on a budget.
 And that means traveling.
 A lot.

 Four roundtrip airline tickets to Disneyland will cost at least $1,200, depending on where you live.
 The cost when you hack the system with us?
 Free.
 So add that to your 2019 savings.

 6. Use one family’s savings plan to add another $9,713 to your account.

 We introduced you to one family who was able to save almost $10,000 in one year by adding just six habits.